A BENEFIT AUCTION in support of

 HIGH FREQUENCY, which replaces Collectors’ Night this year, will offer an amazing selection of artworks by artists in the DC area and beyond.
 We invite you to browse the digital catalog here.
 As always, 50% of sale proceeds will go directly to the participating artists, and the other 50% will provide crucial operating support to WPA, enabling us to continue producing artist-driven programs throughout the year.

-Bidding opens on June 4 at 6:30 pm and will run until the auction closes on June 18.
+HIGH FREQUENCY has been rescheduled to open on Thursday, July 30 at 6:30 pm and bidding will run until the auction closes at 6:30 pm on Thursday, August 13.
 You can register to bid on Artsy one week before the auction opens.
 The link to our sale on Artsy will be posted here at that time.

 Thank you for your support, your auction purchase will help sustain WPA and artists during this uncertain time.